hunbernd/RsSocialCompass/README.md

-Empty Plugin for Retroshare
+Social Compass for Retroshare

-This is an empty plugin for retroshare with no networking.
-It is the LinksCloud plugin stripped down.
-I have perhaps done a few silly things, like hardcode the translations.
-Please do send a pull request with any further fixes/tweaks/strippings.
+This plugin lets you see which of your friends are probably in the direction of a distant ID

 ## Quick Start: